Here’s a fun pumpkin craft and DIY calm-down toy that doubles as a cute, friendly, or spooky glowing DIY Halloween decoration idea!

 Glowing Jack o’Lantern Halloween Sensory Bottle DIY

-A Halloween sensory bottle with a friendly face can make a great calm down tool for an overwhelmed child on Halloween night.
+A Halloween sensory bottle with a friendly face is a fantastic calm-down tool for an overwhelmed child on Halloween night.

-Glow in the dark Jack o lantern sensory bottles also make cool DIY Halloween decorations!
-Be sure to have a look at this Glowing Ghost discovery bottle, tutorial as well.
+Jack-o’-Lantern sensory bottles also make excellent DIY Halloween decorations!
+Be sure to look at this Glowing Ghost discovery bottle tutorial.
 It also makes a fun Halloween luminary.

-To learn more about sensory bottles, their uses, how to make them, and troubleshooting tips check out Calm Down Sensory Bottles 101.
+Read Calm Down Sensory Bottles 101 to learn more about sensory bottles, their uses, how to make them, and troubleshooting tips.

 You may also like this collection of Halloween Art Projects that Kids LOVE!